Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 When I first rode the ENVE AG25 gravel wheelset, a song came into my head.
 It doesn’t happen often when I go out for a ride.
 And when it does, it’s often a song I just heard before getting on the bike and doesn’t stay there long.

 But when it happened with the ENVE AG25, it stuck and still does.
-The music suits the mood I feel while riding these wheels and the words provide a pretty good metaphor for their performance.
+The music suits my mood while riding these wheels, and the words provide a pretty good metaphor for their performance.

 Santana’s playing is downright energizing.
 It’s the kind of energy I want to draw on when I’m doing a long gravel ride that I’m psyched about, especially if it’s an event with a mass start where my heart is already calling for it with every pulsing beat.